 If you have had the foresight to start your preparation for the ACT a couple of years before you plan to take the exam, then your focus should be on addressing the broad subject areas of the ACT tests.

-The ACT Writing Test is technically optional, but students should definitely plan to take it.
+The ACT Writing Test is technically optional, but we recommend that students take it for a few different reasons.
 First, most universities require the Writing Test, even though the ACT allows you to skip it.
 Second, the Writing Test is an excellent medium to practice vocabulary and grammar which will benefit you on the English section.
 Third, preparing for the ACT Writing Test is a quick and easy way to prepare to write college application essays.

 The ACT Reading and Science Tests assess reading comprehension and data analysis skills.
 Consistently practicing these skills should be a major focus of your preparation.
-One way to do this is by reading different types of texts: essays and op-eds; science articles; fiction; assorted non-fiction from the humanities and social sciences.
+One way to do this is by reading different types of texts: essays and op-eds, science articles, fictional stories, and assorted non-fiction from the humanities and social sciences.

 If you have enough time in your schedule, AP exams are great to pursue.
 In most cases, the material on the AP exams does not overlap much with the ACT, but many of the skills do (data analysis and composition, for example).
 Students with a handful of AP scores are more likely to be admitted to better universities and/or receive advanced credit.
 These exams will also prepare you for any college entrance exam you may be required to take.